9664250/TeamSparkleRocket/README.md

 ## Robot name: Spark

 ### Robot purpose:
 Stationary.
-The robot's function is to be able to launch a rocket in the air and potentially become mobile to retrieve the rocket.
+The robot's function is to be able to pick up the robot, place it on a launching area and be able to launch the rocket in the air and potentially if the we are able to achieve the stationary part well it will become mobile to retrieve the rocket.